drinkcoffee/drinkcoffee.github.io/pubs/talks.md

 Peter Robinson, **Blockchain and Smart Contract Long Term Security**, Blockchain, Smart Contracts and Distributed Ledger Forum, Sydney, Australia, 2016.

+# Immutable zkEVM
+Peter Robinson, **Immutable zkEVM and Passport Wallet: Architecture & Security**, Ethereum Engineering Group Meet-up, [https://www.youtube.com/watch?v=FzwkuMTVDTw](https://www.youtube.com/watch?v=FzwkuMTVDTw), 2023.

 # Introductory Talks on Blockchain
-Peter Robinson, **Introduction to Ethereum**, Variations of this talk were given as guest lectures to under graduate and post graduate students at University of Queensland, Queensland University of Technology, Griffith University, and TAFE between 2017 and 2023.
+Peter Robinson, **Introduction to Ethereum**, Variations of this talk were given as guest lectures to under graduate and post graduate students at University of Queensland, Queensland University of Technology, Griffith University, and TAFE between 2017 and 2025.

 Peter Robinson, **Blockchain, Uses & Implications for Business and Government**, Variations of this talk were delivered to delegations from the Vietnamese government and post graduate business students from Hong Kong at the Institute of Continuing and TESOL Education, University of Queensland between 2018 and 2020.